DSLsofMath/DSLsofMath/README.md

 ```

 Now go into the extracted folder `DSLsofMath-x.x.x.x/` and run `stack init`.
 You can now interact with
-the code from the lectures by typing `stack ghci`, which puts you in ghci with all
+the code from the lectures by typing `stack ghci`, which puts you in GHCi with all
 DSLs loaded.
-You can also place your own haskell files inside this folder and import the DSLs you
+You can also place your own Haskell files inside this folder and import the DSLs you
 want by typing the following at the start of your file:

 ```haskell
 import DSLsofMath.W0X
 ```
 where X is the chapter that contains the code you want to use.
 You should be
-able to load your own haskell files in normal ghci.
+able to load your own Haskell files in normal GHCi.

-### Installing stack on the Chalmers linux machines
+### Installing stack on the Chalmers Linux machines

-On the linux remote machines you have a number of options to get stack to work.
+On the Linux remote machines you have a number of options to get stack to work.
 Regardless of how you do it the goal is to have a local stack executable in the directory `~/.local/bin`.
 One way to do this is to follow these steps:
 * Run `stack upgrade`, optionally download the right executable from the stack website.